-Planning a trip to Rome with a baby can be daunting: can a city so big and chaotic be family friendly?
-In this guide, we share expert advice on what to bring, where to stay and how to get around when visiting Rome with a baby.
+Planning a trip to Rome with a baby or toddler can be daunting: can a city so big and chaotic be family friendly?
+In this guide, we share expert advice on what to bring, where to stay and how to get around when visiting Rome with a baby or toddler in tow.

 Many trips to Rome and two children later, these are my top tips about visiting Rome with baby, put together mixing insider knowledge and visitor’s doubts.

-Best time to visit Rome with baby: when to go
+Best time to visit Rome with baby or toddlers: when to go

 Winter in Rome

 Winters are mild in Rome but bring frequent rain, especially in November and then again in January and February.